More about: Day Trips to Bruges from Brussels

 In general, the distance from Brussels is not very long, so the way is pleasant and not too heavy for the little ones.
 Once in Bruges, its cobblestone streets, fairytale houses and canals will make them feel like they are the protagonists of a Disney movie.
 They will love it.

-Try to take them prepared for the cold if you go in winter, although the temperatures are not much different from Brussels, you may notice the humidity.
+Try to take them prepared for the cold if you go in winter, although the temperatures are not much different from Brussels, you may feel the humidity more.
 Otherwise, ready to enjoy Brussels with the whole family!

 Where (and what) to eat and drink during your trip to Bruges